Serrin/Celestra-beta/README.md

 `F();` | This function returns false.
 `strHTMLEscape(<string>);` | This function escapes these characters: `<`, `>`, `&`, `"`, `'`.
 The String parameter is mandatory.
 The return value is the escaped string.
 `strHTMLUnEscape(<string>);` | This function unescapes these characters: `<`, `>`, `&`, `"`, `'`.
 The String parameter is mandatory.
 The return value is the unescaped string.
+`nanoid([size=21[,alphabet="ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789_-"]]);` | Generate a nanoid.
+The size parameter is optional and the default value is 21.
+The alphabet parameter is optional and the default value is "A-Za-z0-9_-".
+The return value is the generated nanoid (string).
 `assertEq(<msg>,<value1>,<value2>[,strict=true]);` | This function throws an error with the message if the value1 and value2 aren't equals.
 The message parameter is mandatory and has to be a string.
 The strict parameter is optional and can be a booelan.
 The return value is `true`, when the test was success.
 `assertNotEq(<msg>,<value1>,<value2>[,strict=true]);` | This function throws an error with the message if the value1 and value2 are equals.
 The message parameter is mandatory and has to be a string.
 The strict parameter is optional and can be a booelan.
 The return value is `true`, when the test was success.
 `assertTrue(<msg>,<value>);` | This function throws an error with the message if the value is false.
 The message parameter is mandatory and has to be a string.
 The return value is `true`, when the test was success.